 Adaptation and application for the public sector context

 There is only one adaptation to IFRS 13 for the public sector context (see paragraph 2.10.1.3 below).
-However, Section 4.1 of this Code adapts IAS 16 to require that items of property, plant and equipment that are operational and therefore providing service potential for the authority are measured for their service potential at existing use value, existing use value – social housing or depreciated replacement cost (see Section 4.1 of the Code), and not at fair value.
+However, Section 4.1 of this Code adapts IAS 16 to require that items of property, plant and equipment that are operational and therefore held for their operational capacity by the authority are measured for their service potential at existing use value, existing use value – social housing or depreciated replacement cost (see Section 4.1 of the Code), and not at fair value.
 Surplus assets (property, plant and equipment) are measured at fair value.
+This adaptation aligns with IPSAS 46 Measurement principles.

 CHAPTER 3 Financial statements